Running Commands With R#

 Theoretically, we can find any file from any location given the correct filepath.
 However, to make our code simpler, it can be helpful to change location, and move to a folder where the files we want to work on are located.
 The folder we are currently in is called the working directory.

-Let’s create a folder on our computer, to store all the files we will work on for this series of workshops.
+Let’s create a folder on our computer to store all the files we will work on in this training.
 On your computer, open up a file explorer window (outside of Rstudio) and create a folder called R-workshop somewhere memorable.
 For example on the Desktop.

 In Rstudio, we can change the working directory through the drop down menus by selecting options